Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization

-\section{Modifications of the PAH opacities to replicate the {AIB} profiles in the JWST spectrum of T Cha}
+\section{Modifications of the PAH opacities to replicate the AIB profiles in the JWST spectrum of T Cha}

-{The astro-PAH opacities (grain cross sections) were empirically derived in order to fit the main C-C and C-H vibrational modes that give rise to the observed AIBs, including most common ones at 3.3, 6.2, 7.7, 8.6, and 11.3 $\mu$m \citep{LiDraine2001}.
-These opacities were also mainly based on the observations of the most generalized form of PAH spectral template that arise from the ISM, including reflection nebulae and galaxies, hence corresponded to class $\mathcal{A}$ profiles.} Spectral decomposition of a large sample of galaxy spectra with prominent {AIBs} by \cite{Smith+2007} suggested a few more sub-modes: the 7.7 $\mu$m band could be composed of three modes at 7.417, 7.598, and 7.850 $\mu$m; the 11.3 $\mu$m band can be fitted with two modes at 11.23 and 11.30 $\mu$m. {The 6.2 and 8.6 $\mu$m bands were fitted with single modes centred at 6.22 and 8.61 $\mu$m, respectively.
-An additional modes between the 7.7 and 8.6 $\mu$m bands wad proposed to better fit the observations.} All these information and {the results from new observations in the post-Spitzer era} were incorporated in modifying the empirical astro-PAH opacities {\citep{DraineLi2007, Draine+2021}}
+The astro-PAH opacities (grain cross sections) were empirically derived in order to fit the main C-C and C-H vibrational modes that give rise to the observed AIBs, including most common ones at 3.3, 6.2, 7.7, 8.6, and 11.3 $\mu$m \citep{LiDraine2001}.
+These opacities were also mainly based on the observations of the most generalised form of PAH spectral template that arise from the ISM, including reflection nebulae and galaxies, hence corresponded to class $\mathcal{A}$ profiles.
+Spectral decomposition of a large sample of galaxy spectra with prominent AIBs by \cite{Smith+2007} suggested a few more sub-modes: the 7.7 $\mu$m band could be composed of three modes at 7.417, 7.598, and 7.850 $\mu$m; the 11.3 $\mu$m band can be fitted with two modes at 11.23 and 11.30 $\mu$m.
+The 6.2 and 8.6 $\mu$m bands were fitted with single modes centred at 6.22 and 8.61 $\mu$m, respectively.
+An additional modes between the 7.7 and 8.6 $\mu$m bands wad proposed to better fit the observations.
+All these information and the results from new observations in the post-Spitzer era were incorporated in modifying the empirical astro-PAH opacities \citep{DraineLi2007, Draine+2021}.

-{The class $\mathcal{A}$ template significantly differs from the class $\mathcal{C}$, particularly in the 7-9 $\mu$m region.} Therefore, to replicate the {class $\mathcal{C}$} signatures in the {AIB} profiles of T Cha, we modify the resonance parameters of the relevant Drude components in Table 4 of \cite{Draine+2021}. {Note that we only modulate the parameters that alters the shape of the generated profiles, and not the original astro-PAH model.}
+The class $\mathcal{A}$ template significantly differs from the class $\mathcal{C}$, particularly in the 7-9 $\mu$m region.
+Therefore, to replicate the class $\mathcal{C}$ signatures in the AIB profiles of T Cha, we modify the parameters of the relevant Drude components in Table 4 of \cite{Draine+2021}.
+We note that we only modulate the parameters that alter the shape of the generated profiles, and not the original astro-PAH model.